JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 A single, exact moment in time.
 Always UTC.Temporal.ZonedDateTime

 That same moment, but in a specific time zone.
-Handles daylight saving and all the weird rules.
+Handles daylight saving and all the weird edge cases.

 Example: